ga4gh/data-security/AAI/AAIConnectProfile.md

 ### Separation of Data Holders and Data Access Committees

-It is a fairly common situation that, for a single dataset, the Data Access Committee (DAC) (the authority managing who has access to dataset) is not the same party as the [Data Holder](#term-data-holder) (the organization that hosts the data, while respecting the DAC's access policies).
+It is a fairly common situation that, for a single dataset, the Data Access Committee (DAC) (the authority managing who has access to a dataset) is not the same party as the [Data Holder](#term-data-holder) (the organization that hosts the data, while respecting the DAC's access policies).

-For these situations, AAI is a standard mechanism for data holders to obtain and validate authorizations from DACs, by specifying the interactions between [Visa Issuers](#term-visa-issuer), [Brokers](#term-broker), and [Passport Clearinghouses](#term-passport-clearinghouse).
+For these situations, AAI is a standard mechanism for data holders to obtain and validate existing authorizations from DACs, by specifying the interactions between [Visa Issuers](#term-visa-issuer), [Brokers](#term-broker), and [Passport Clearinghouses](#term-passport-clearinghouse).